Ahmed Essyad

 Ahmed Essyad (born 1939 in Salé) is a Moroccan composer of classical music.

 Born in Salé, he studied at the conservatory of Rabat.
 He moved to France in 1962, where he continued studies with Max Deutsch.
+Interested in ethnomusicology, he focuses his research on orality and notation, as well as on musical time and pulsation.
+His music blends Berber oral tradition, serial writing, and Gregorian and modal influences.
 Essyad has composed several operas, including L'eau for Radio France.